open/close all folders

 - In Buster Keaton's "The Scarecrow," two farmhands share a one-room house in which all the furnishings have at least two functions — there is a record player/stove/oven, refrigerator/bookcase, rolltop desk/sink, bathtub/sofa, and Murphy bed/piano.

-- The title characters' home in the movie Mr. and Mrs. Smith was filled with camouflaged and hidden equipment caches, including a gun drawer hidden as part of a wall oven.
+- The title characters' home in the movie Mr. & Mrs. Smith was filled with camouflaged and hidden equipment caches, including a gun drawer hidden as part of a wall oven.

-- K from the second Men In Black movie has a cache of weapons hidden in his old apartment, which is now someone else's home.
+- K from Men in Black II has a cache of weapons hidden in his old apartment, which is now someone else's home.
 They have to neuralize this family in order to access it.

 - Even older film example: the gymnasium of Bedford Falls High School memorably transforms into a swimming pool in It's a Wonderful Life.